Does Your Adopted Child Have Lingering Effects of Their Prior Trauma?

 (Scroll down for Apple Podcasts & Spotify links).

 The companion Circle of Second Moms Facebook group is a place to go deeper on topics that we touch on in the public podcast episodes along with guided journaling and more.
-Tap the JOIN LINK HERE for group access.

-Group members who want next level support through private coaching with me are invited to apply to my private coaching program.
+Group members who want next level support through private coaching with me are invited to apply for private coaching by scheduling an application call.
+To do that click HERE.

 Through these avenues it’s my desire that many adoptive moms are able to close the gap and feel fully supported in a way that align with their Christian values and helps them grow in their faith while feeling more confident and empowered in their mom roles and beyond.